No767/Kumiko/Community/getting-started-guide.md

 ![intents](../assets/getting-started-assets/allow-intents.png)

 4. Make sure to have all 3 of the buttons enabled.
-Rin will need all 3 of them to work.
+Kumiko will need all 3 of them to work.

 ![whyyy](../assets/getting-started-assets/reset-token.png)